clayallsopp/relay-101/README.md

 };
 ```

-Note that all of our props come from this "store" object - we'll see why in a moment, but go with it for now.
+Note that all of our data come from this "store" prop - we'll see why in a moment, but go with it for now.

 Let's get something on the screen - render a dummy Item like so: